mineiros-io/terraform-aws-vpc/README.md

 - **`vpc_name`**: *(Optional `string`)*

-  The Name of the VPC.
-This will be used to tag resources with Names by default.
+  The name of the VPC.
+This will be used to tag resources with names by default.
   Default is `"main"`.

 - **`cidr_block`**: *(Optional `string`)*